Sainz on pole as Verstappen falters in Singapore

 Verstappen was 0.3s back from Leclerc’s lap as he sat fourth before the two Mercedes drivers flashed across the line.

-That left George Russell fastest by 0.05s over Leclerc with Lewis Hamilton splitting the two Red Bull drivers in fifth.
+That left Russell fastest by 0.05s over Leclerc with Lewis Hamilton splitting the two Red Bull drivers in fifth.

-Seventh fastest following the opening runs was Oscar Piastri, though there was little to separate Verstappen in sixth and Kevin Magnussen in 11th – little more than 0.15s.
+Seventh fastest following the opening runs was Oscar Piastri, though there was little to separate Verstappen in sixth and Kevin Magnussen in 11th – only 0.15s.

-The order was never settled, with a second lap from Verstappen seeing him improve to second, as Carlos Sainz took over as the provisional pole man.
+The order was never settled, with a second lap from Verstappen seeing him improve to second, as Sainz took over as the provisional pole man.

-Red Bull had to send the championship leader for a second run as his initial effort left him 0.2s clear of the danger zone – with times rapidly changing, inaction was too great a risk.
+Red Bull had to send the championship leader for another run as his initial effort left him 0.2s clear of the danger zone – with times rapidly changing, inaction was too great a risk.

 Even still, he ran again as the chequered flag fell – an insurance policy on a track that was evolving quickly.

-That saw Yuki Tsunoda emerge fastest from Sergio Perez and Nico Hulkenberg, Liam Lawson, Kevin Magnussen, and George Russell.
+That saw Yuki Tsunoda emerge fastest from Perez and Nico Hulkenberg, Lawson, Magnussen, and Russell.

 However, the session ended with a significant crash for Lance Stroll.